SamuelSwartzberg/flashcardifying_text_temp/inf.md

 someassocarray.pop(somekey)|the relevant value
 somearr.pop(index)

-somearray.splice(⟮c1;start⟯, numberOfElementsToDelete, element1toInsert, ...); (odd, js only, returns array of removed elements which may be empty)
+somearray.splice(⟮c+;start⟯, numberOfElementsToDelete, element1toInsert, ...); (odd, js only, returns array of removed elements which may be empty)

 ###### Rust